Some posts contain compensated links. Please read this disclaimer for more info.

 And even despite the countless people exploring the city, you will always find a spot to photograph.
 From the iconic City Walls to Lokrum Island and Banje Beach, Dubrovnik offers a wealth of photographic vantage points.

-Photography tip: The best place for photography in Dubrovnik might be the top of Srđ Hill just behind the Old Town.
+Photography tip: The best in Dubrovnik might be the top of Srđ Hill just behind the Old Town.
 You can reach it with the popular cable car for truly astonishing sunset views of the town and the island-dotted Adriatic Sea beyond.

 Home to one of Europe’s most iconic bridges, Mostar is arguably the number one attraction in Bosnia-Herzegovina.
 Its Stari Most, literally Old Bridge, is listed as World Heritage by UNESCO and is of incredible historic and cultural significance.